 We ended our day with a Build-A-Bear Scavenger Hunt around the hotel that was super fun.
 It comes with a guide that directs you each step of the way that my toddler is holding in the picture.

-At the end of the Build A Bear Scavenger Hunt, we claimed our prize and our fun day was complete.
-By this time, each time I held up my phone and asked her to smile she said, “No more pictures, please.”
+At the end of the Build A Bear Scavenger Hunt, we claimed our prize, and our fun day was complete.
+By this time, each time I held up my phone and asked her to smile, she said, “No more pictures, please.”

 We had such a fabulous day and created memories that will last a lifetime.
-Memories and experiences are so much more important than “stuff” to us, and holiday traditions are especially meaningful.
+Memories and experiences are so much more important than “stuff” to us, and holiday traditions are significant.
 Make sure to check out all the details of ICE!
 Featuring A Charlie Brown Christmas and all the other attractions at Gaylord Opryland Resort & Convention Center.
 The ICE!
 Exhibit is open until January 1st, 2018.

 Here are our top 5 tips for making your trip more enjoyable:

 Tip #1 – Go around the hotel to the ICE! exhibit and park for free.

 Tip #2 – Come prepared!
 Bring gloves, scarves, warm socks, boots, ear muffs, etc. Nine degrees is very, very cold.
 You will need more than the blue parkas to stay warm to enjoy the exhibit fully.
 We brought a blanket for the stroller and then added the blanket they provided.

 Tip #3 – Keep your phone in your pocket as the temperature may make it turn off as it did mine.
 Once it warmed back up, it was fine.